kmesh-net/kmesh/docs/ctl/kmeshctl_monitoring.md

 ### Options

 ```
       --accesslog string         Control accesslog enable or disable
       --all string               Control accesslog and metrics enable or disable together
   -h, --help                     help for monitoring
+      --workloadMetrics string   Control Metrics for workload enable or disable
 ```

 ### SEE ALSO